 I am a proud Latina born in the United States to immigrant parents from Mexico and Ireland.
 I spent much of my childhood in Montreal and Mexico, attending school in French and Spanish, until I moved to Massachusetts on a scholarship to study at Williams College.
 My husband, Will, and I got married the month after college graduation, and went to live in Mexico, where I had a one-year Fulbright scholarship to study history.
 We got our graduate degrees at UT-Austin, then moved to Burlington for Will to work at a law firm.

 We moved with our young kids to Essex in 2010, thrilled with our neighborhood and a great school district.
-Our children went through the Essex Westford school system; one is a rising Junior at Essex High School and our Senior is soon off to college in Chicago.
+Our children went through the Essex Westford School District; one is a Junior at Essex High School and our Senior is off to college in Chicago.
 My father and my in-laws live in Montreal.
 I am also lucky to be a caregiver to my mom, who was finally able to immigrate to this country once the Affordable Care Act enabled us to buy her health insurance, given her age and a pre-existing condition.